Kasauli Brewery and Distillery: Products

-Lion beer (at Kasauli 1820s-1835, at Solan since 1835)
+Lion beer

-Lion Beer, is Asia's first beer brand still continuously in production since 1820s, initially at Kasauli Brewery and since 1835 at Solan Brewery, first as India Pale Ale (IPA) till 1960 and as lager beer thereafter.
+Lion Beer, is Asia's oldest beer brand still continuously in production, initially at Kasauli Brewery and then at Solan Brewery, first as India Pale Ale (IPA) till 1960 and as lager beer thereafter.
 Lion's popularity with the British during the heyday of the empire led to the start-up of other Lion beers around the world, in New Zealand, South Africa and elsewhere.
-Lion beer produced in Sri Lanka remains the number-one brand in Sri Lanka, where Mohan Meakin had introduced it in the 1884s through their Ceylon brewery.
+Lion beer produced in Sri Lanka remains the number-one brand in Sri Lanka, where Mohan Meakin introduced it in the 1884s through their Ceylon brewery.

-In 1820s, Lion Beer was Asia's first beer brand when its production first started with establishment of India's first european style brewery at Kasauli.
-It which was an India Pale Ale (IPA) in great demand by the thirsty British administrators and troops stationed in the sweltering heat of India.
-Lion was much appreciated as a beer, and one famous poster featured a satisfied British Tommy declaring, "as good as back home!".

-In 1835, the production of Lion beer and the brewery at Kasauli was shifted to Solan near Shimla, and distillery at Solan was shifted to Kasauli.

 From 1840s until the 1960s, Lion remained the number one beer in India for over a century.
 After this, another Mohan Meakin brand, Golden Eagle, took the number one place until the 1980s, when Kingfisher became number one.
 Lion was originally an India Pale Ale (IPA) but the beer style was changed in the 1960s to a lager.

-In the 1960s, Lion beer's style was changed from India Pale Ale (IPA) to lager after sales had declined.

-By 2001, Lion beer sales had declined substantially and Lion was only available to the Indian Army through the Canteen Services Department (CSD).
-Mohan Meakin then entrusted the marketing of its original beer to International Breweries Pvt.
-Ltd. The brand has since been relaunched in the north Indian market.
-With a new label design and marketing campaign, Lion has established itself once more in the civilian market and is now expanding into markets across India.